nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ### This Solution from NGINX provides Enterprise class features which address common challenges with networking, traffic management, and High Availability for On-Premises Kubernetes Clusters.

-- Provides a `replacement Loadbalancer Service.`  The Loadbalancer Service is a key component provided by most Cloud Providers.
+1. Provides a `replacement Loadbalancer Service.`  The Loadbalancer Service is a key component provided by most Cloud Providers.
 However, when running a K8s Cluster On Premises, the `Loadbalancer Service is not available`.
-- This Solution provides a replacement, using an NGINX Server, and a new K8s Controller.
-These two components work together to watch the NodePort Service in the cluster, and immediately update the NGINX LB Server when changes occur.
-No more static `ExternalIP` required in your `loadbalancer.yaml` Manifests!
+2. This Solution provides a replacement, using an NGINX Server, and a new K8s Controller from NGINX.
+These two components work together to watch the `nginx-ingress Service` in the cluster, and immediately update the NGINX LB Server when changes occur.
 - Provides automatic NGINX upstream config updates, application health checks, and enhanced metrics.

 <br/>